sybozz/wp-admin-mailer/readme.md

 define( 'SMTP_AUTH',    true );                 // Use SMTP authentication (true|false)
 define( 'SMTP_DEBUG',   0 );                    // for debugging purposes only set to 1 or 2
 ```

-### OR

-- If you choose third party plugins please follow the instruction there to set up your SMTP.

-_These settings are mandatory for sending emails from this plugin._

 ## Usage